Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - Settings > Privacy > Location > Turn off location tracking
 - Settings > Update & Security > Advanced Options > Delivery Optimization > turn off downloads from other PCs
 - Settings > Network & Internet > Windows Firewall > Ensure the firewall is on
-- Settings > Network & Internet > Wifi > Use random hardware address (if supported by the network adapter)
+- Settings > Network & Internet > Wi-fi > Use random hardware address (if supported by the network adapter)

 ### Pyramid of Pain